Download these documents

 3 June 2014: Helen Clark launches the Global Report on GEPA in Singapore at a UNDP event on Women, Excellence, and Public Service.

-Global Report on Gender Equality in Public Administration (GEPA)
+Global Report - Gender Equality in Public Administration (GEPA)

 The UNDP Global Report on Gender Equality in Public Administration (GEPA), was produced during GEPA Phase I. It reflects extensive research based on available national data, and provides analysis of the obstacles in the way of women’s equal participation and decision-making in public administration.

 In addition to thirteen country case studies (Bangladesh, Botswana, Burundi, Cambodia, Colombia, Jordan, Kyrgyzstan, Mali, Morocco, Mexico, Romania, Somalia, Uganda), the global report was informed by a desk-based literature review, semi-structured interviews and consultations with United Nations colleagues, government counterparts and external experts.